 The biggest dangers for rugs placed in storage are bugs, floods, and thugs.
-Whether you place your rug into a corner of a closet, hidden away in the garage or even in a local storage unit insect, flood or mildew damage, and theft are the most common problems we hear from clients.
+Regardless of where you store it, insects, water damage, and theft are the most common problems we hear from clients.
+Learning how to store a rug is important to preventing damage.

-Many place their high value oriental rugs into a storage unit or tucked away in their home, often when remodeling a home, during summer sunlight, or even to for safe keeping for a loved one.
-You want to make sure you are not actually causing damage by incorporating the wrong storage procedures.
+Many place their high-value oriental rugs in a storage unit or tucked away in their home.
+Often, storing occurs when remodeling a home, during summer sunlight, or even holding for a family member.
+You want to guarantee you are not causing damage by improper storing.

 Safe Area Rug Carpet Storage Tips